Who were the great saints of Maharashtra?

 - Sant Chokhamela: Maharashtra had a saint named Chokhamela around the 14th century.
 He belonged to the Mahar position considered” unobtainable” in India at that time.
 He composed manyAbhangas.
 He was relatively conceivably the foremost.
 As a Dalit poet, he was among the first in India.

 - Sant Mukta Bai: Muktabai or Mukta was a holy person in the Varkari Movement.
 She was brought into the world in a Deshastha Brahmin family and was the more youthful sister of Dnyaneshwar, the main Varkari holy person.
-She composed 41 abhangs all through her life.
+She composed 41 abhangs throughout her life.

 - Savata Mali: Savata Mali was a Hindu holy person and an impassioned fan of Lord Vithoba.
 He was brought into the world in 1250 in a town close to Pantharpur.
 He was a companion and an admirer of Namdev, an enthusiast of Vithoba.
 At his more youthful age itself, Savata got hitched to a devout and blessed woman from a close-by town named Janabai, who is likewise an incredible lover of Lord Vithoba.
 Savata Mali has an adequate farming area.
 Indeed, even while working in his fields, he will frequently sing about the greatness of Lord Vithoba.
 It is accepted that Savata Mali and his significant other Janabai got the darshan of Lord Vithoba in their home.
 A sanctuary is likewise committed to him in his local spot.